Methods of free probability: 14a. Spheres and tori

 In order to obtain more instances of the Bercovici-Pata bijection, and why not constructing as well some further, related correspondences between classical and free, a very simple and natural idea, inspired by the above, is that of doing ``free geometry''.
 That is, we would like to have free analogues of various classical manifolds that we know, and then compare the probability theory over classical manifolds, and their free versions.

+This sounds quite exciting, and we will do this in this chapter.
+As a piece of advertisement for what we will find, which is something purely probabilistic, we have:

+\begin{advertisement} By looking at probability theory over classical manifolds, and their free versions, we will find, among others, an explanation for the Meixner/free Meixner correspondence, which is something not covered by Bercovici-Pata. \end{advertisement}

-Here we are a bit vague about what ``manifold'' should mean, but since we want to integrate over our manifolds, these manifolds should be Riemannian, in some appropriate sense.
-Also, we know from chapter 5 that the operator algebra theory describes well spaces which are compact, so our manifolds should be compact and Riemannian.
+But more on this later.
+Getting started now, it is not very clear what ``manifold'' should mean, in the above, but since we definitely want to integrate over our manifolds, these manifolds should normally be Riemannian, in some appropriate sense.
+On the other hand, we know from chapter 5 that the operator algebra theory describes well spaces which are compact.
+Thus, our manifolds should be compact and Riemannian.

 Long story short, these are our goals, and instead of thinking too much, let us just start working, and see later for the philosophy.
-The simplest compact manifolds that we know are the spheres, and if we want to have free analogues of these spheres, there are not many choices here, the straightforward definition, from \cite{ba2}, being as follows:
+The simplest compact manifolds that we know are the spheres, and if we want to have free analogues of these spheres, there are not many choices here, the straightforward definition, from \cite{ba3}, being as follows:

 \begin{definition} We have compact quantum spaces, constructed as follows,

 called respectively the free real sphere, and the free complex sphere. \end{definition}

 Here the $C^*$ symbols on the right stand as usual for ``universal $C^*$-algebra generated by''.
 The fact that such algebras exist indeed follows by considering the corresponding universal $*$-algebras, and completing with respect to the biggest $C^*$-norm.
 Observe that this biggest $C^*$-norm exists indeed, because the quadratic conditions give: